mariadb-corporation/MaxScale/Getting-Started/Configuration-Guide.md

 `passwd` specifies corresponding password for the user.
 Syntax for user and passwd is:

 ```
-user=<i><username></i>
+user=<username>
 passwd=<password>
 ```

 ##### Optional parameters

-**max_slave_connections **sets the maximum number of slaves a router session uses at any moment.
+`max_slave_connections` sets the maximum number of slaves a router session uses at any moment.
 Default value is `1`.
-Syntax for max_slave_connections is:

 	max_slave_connections=<max. number, or % of available slaves>

-**max_slave_replication_lag **specifies how many seconds a slave is allowed to be behind the master.
+`max_slave_replication_lag` specifies how many seconds a slave is allowed to be behind the master.
 If the lag is bigger than configured value a slave can't be used for routing.
-Syntax for max_slave_replication_lag is:

 	max_slave_replication_lag=<allowed lag in seconds>

-This applies to Master/Slave replication with MySQL monitor and detect_replication_lag=1 options set
+This applies to Master/Slave replication with MySQL monitor and `detect_replication_lag=1` options set

-**router_options **may include multiple readwritesplit-specific options.
+`router_options` may include multiple **readwritesplit**-specific options.
 Values are either singular or parameter-value pairs.
-Currently available is a single option which specifies the criteria used in slave selection both in initialization of router session and per each query. *Note, that due to the current monitor implementations, the value specified here should be twice the monitor interval + 1**.*
+Currently available is a single option which specifies the criteria used in slave selection both in initialization of router session and per each query.
+Note that due to the current monitor implementation, the value specified here should be *<twice the monitor interval>* + 1.

 	options=slave_selection_criteria=<criteria>